Daniel-Violin/MongoDB-and-Sessions/README.txt

 Design Choices:

-- Firstly, I decided not to use routers in this assignment, instead I opted to handle it through a single, bigger client.js and a larger server.js (the routes in the server were relatively small so for convenience I did not make new files for each route).
+- Firstly, I decided not to use routers in this website, instead I opted to handle it through a single, bigger client.js and a larger server.js (the routes in the server were relatively small so for convenience I did not make new files for each route).
 I still included routes to handle the request but I didnt put them into different js files like we've observed in lecture and tutorials.
 Instead all my routes are in the same place (a4-server.js).